pleisto/flappy/README.md

 ## Overview

-Flappy is a production-ready Language Learning Model (LLM) Application/Agent SDK designed to simplify AI integration in your projects.
+Flappy is a production-ready Language Language Model (LLM) Application/Agent SDK designed to simplify AI integration in your projects.
 It is an easy-to-use, universally compatible, and production-ready solution that brings the power of AI to developers regardless of their preferred programming language.

 ## Key Features